Chrissy Teigen Trolls Donald Trump After He Calls Her John Legend's Filthy Mouthed Wife

 He also claimed "@Twitter won't let Twitter be great.
 I understand #PresidentP---yAssBitch is vile and absolutely should not trend."

-In addition, he referenced Trump's wife Melania Trump., "Imagine being president of a whole country and spending your Sunday night hate-watching MSNBC hoping somebody—ANYBODY—will praise you.
+"Imagine being president of a whole country and spending your Sunday night hate-watching MSNBC hoping somebody—ANYBODY—will praise you.
 Melania, please praise this man.
-He needs you."
+He needs you," he wrote.
 He then added, "Your country needs you, Melania."

 He also re-shared a viral photo of the First Lady with Justin Trudeau.

 "Ah yes, Melania is otherwise occupied.
 My apologies," he wrote.